ashokmahdev/my-new-sample-project/README.md

 http://programmingwithmosh.com/courses/complete-angular-master-class/

-In this course, you'll see how I've built this application, step-by-step.
+ASHOKA - In this course, you'll see how I've built this application, step-by-step.

 By the end of watching course, you'll be able to: